 For the UPC system, a key issue is the extent to which owners of traditional EPs decide to opt their patents out of the system.
 As explained above, such opt outs can be filed during the 'sunrise' period before the UPC comes into force, to try to ensure that the patents are opted out from day one.
 If such opt outs are not effective from day one of the new system, and revocation actions are filed in the UPC, it will no longer be possible to opt such patents out.
 If patents are opted out, then it will be possible for owners to opt the patents back in later on, provided that such patents are not litigated in the national courts.
 Current expectations are that the extent to which patents are opted out is likely to vary by industry, with the life sciences industry in particular being likely to opt out 'crown jewel' patents.
 However, the practical development of the procedure of the UPC is likely to be shaped by the early cases in the system, so it is hoped that such cases will reflect a broad range of industry sectors.

-vi Will these reforms simplify European patent litigation?
+v Will these reforms simplify European patent litigation?

-The ultimate aim of these reforms is to simplify patent litigation in Europe, in order to reduce the costs and complexity that exists under the current system of parallel national actions.
+The ultimate aim of these reforms is to simplify patent litigation in Europe, to reduce the costs and complexity that exists under the current system of parallel national actions.
 If UPs prove popular and the UPC system is successful, these aims should ultimately be achieved.